Project Sabre II: U.S. objections and termination

 As the Soviet Union was withdrawing from neighboring Afghanistan, American interest in Pakistan lessened.
 The PAF terminated the Sabre II project after Grumman's warning that it was financially risky and less feasible than other options.
 Worsening of the US–Chinese relations after Beijing's suppression of the Tiananmen Square student protests also hurt the project, as U.S. sanctions prevented transfer of American technology to China.
 Grumman Aerospace withdrew from the project shortly thereafter.

 At the same time, the US Congress imposed an embargo on economic and military exports to Pakistan when Congressional leaders became aware of Pakistan's atomic bomb program.
 A panic ensued among the Pakistani military, as its nuclear bomb program impacted the Super-7 project.
 The US government tolerated Pakistan's nuclear program during the 1980s due to a desire for the country's cooperation in defeating the USSR in the Soviet–Afghan War.
 Once the Soviet forces retreated, Pakistani cooperation was no longer required and military and economic sanctions were imposed on Pakistan under the Pressler amendment in 1990.
 This prevented F-16 aircraft already paid for by the PAF during the Afghan war from being delivered.
-Efforts by the PAF to find a replacement failed (see Pakistan Air Force 1990–2001, the lost decade).
+Efforts by the PAF to find a replacement failed (see Pakistan Air Force#1990–2001: U.S. arms embargo).